Y3K Tutor In Your Home

 January 5, 2015 By Y3K

 Watch out for children who do not show any interest in pretend play (such as feeding a baby doll) by about age 2.
 That is a potential sign of an autism spectrum disorder.
-If you suspect that your child may be showing some signs of autism, it might be worth getting in touch with a child psychologist Denver CO, for example.
-They should be able to diagnose the issue and provide treatment options to make sure this disorder doesn’t impact the child’s life.
 Kids with autism tend to pick games that engage their senses and avoid games that ask them to pretend, a new study finds.
 Researchers found that children with autism were naturally drawn to activities that get them moving or allow them to watch moving objects.
 On the other hand, arts and crafts, and games that required pretending were the least popular with these same children.

 Why do you think this is true?
 If you think you know the answer, email us your guess.
 Also, check back here tomorrow for the fascinating explanation.